pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 # Security

 We removed the old security manager as it was not used.
 Better things will be added in the future.
 As a start, there is a new way of dealing with plugin brings in more security and flexibility.
 Here are two new primitives which are added to the VM.
-SmalltalkImage?>>loadModule: aModuleName loads a module of the given name.
+SmalltalkImage >>loadModule: aModuleName loads a module of the given name.
 Fail if module cannot be found, or cannot be loaded, or failed to initialize.
-SmalltalkImage?>>disableModuleLoading disables a new module loading mechanism for the rest of current session.
+SmalltalkImage >>disableModuleLoading disables a new module loading mechanism for the rest of current session.
 This operation is not reversible.
 Any subsequent attempts to load either external or internal module(s) will fail.